Skip to content

 Brand loyalty

 Think about your favorite brand.
 More often than not, you become a fan because the brand’s values and personality align with yours.
-Influencer marketing is a great way for brands to communicate their values.
+Influencer marketing is a great way for brands to communicate their values and realize deeper brand loyalty.
 Brand values can not only be communicated via the content that’s shared but also signaled by the choice of an influencer.

 One prime example would be Lululemon’s ambassador program.
 They identified local influencers in the fitness scene who embodied their brand values, exposed these influencers to Lululemon’s values, and gave them high-quality activewear for free.
 In exchange, these influencers chose to promote the Lululemon brand on their social platforms and run classes at Lululemon’s studios.
 The influencers became ambassadors for the brand’s values as well as products.
 And Lululemon eventually transitioned from being an activewear retailer to becoming a lifestyle brand with a lively, engaged community of fitness fans.